Bearded reedling: Conservation status

 Overall the bearded reedling is widespread with a large population and it is not considered threatened.
 In Europe alone it is estimated that there are around 500,000 or more adults and the vast majority of the species' range is in Asia, meaning that the total adult population is presumed to be at least 3,000,000.
 However, due to its lifestyle, getting accurate population estimates is difficult, even for those living in well-studied parts of the world.

 Local populations fluctuate greatly from year to year depending on availability of food and habitat.
-The bearded reedling is vulnerable to hard winters during which many birds may die; even after a complete die-off in a region the species' high breeding capacity and eruptive dispersal behavior allows it to later be recolonised from other regions.
+The bearded reedling is vulnerable to hard winters during which many birds may die; even after a complete die-off in a region the species' high breeding capacity and eruptive dispersal behaviour allows it to later be recolonised from other regions.
 In certain places, habitat loss has caused populations to fall or even disappear entirely.
 The subspecies P. b. kosswigi, which is only definitely known from the today fully drained Lake Amik (although it may also occur elsewhere in this part of Turkey and in adjacent Syria), has not been recorded since 1962 and could be extinct.

-The eruptive dispersal behavior of the bearded reedling has allowed it to expand its range into new regions.
-For example, it first established itself as a breeder in Denmark and Sweden in the late 1960s and is now locally fairly common in both countries (but subject to large annual variations depending on severity of winters).
+The eruptive dispersal behaviour of the bearded reedling has allowed it to expand its range into new regions.
+For example, it first established itself as a breeder in Denmark and Sweden in the late 1960s and is now locally fairly common in both countries, though subject to large annual variations depending on severity of winters.
 This was part of an overall expansion in northwestern Europe during the 1960s, which appears to mainly have been driven by eruptive dispersals from the large population in the Netherlands.
 In subsequent decades, the species has further expanded into northern Europe, with the first record in Estonia in 1978 and breeding being verified shortly after, and it becoming established as a breeder in Finland in the late 1980s.
 With global warming, it is likely that further expansions will occur in regions where winters are becoming milder.
 Conversely, the predicted increase in extreme weather events, especially droughts or winter floods, is likely to have a negative effect on some populations of the bearded reedling.